 Prison Episode: Toy Story 3 itself, or at least a significant portion of it, has this with Sunnyside being portrayed as essentially a prison.
 Bonus points for the shock value of having a prison episode in a G-rated Pixar series.

-Punch Clock Villain: Lotso's minions are mainly following his orders because they're scared of him.
+Punch Clock Villain: Lotso's minions are mainly following his orders because they're scared of him and the fact he told them that they were all going to be thrown away by their owners sooner or later.
 Once Lotso is deposed from Sunnyside, they perform a mass Heel-Face Turn.

 Put on a Bus: It's established that Bo Peep, Wheezy, Lenny, RC, and many of Andy's other childhood toys have been sold or given away.
 This is an interesting variation of the trope in that it would be very hard for any of them to ever come back.